JoeKell/SpotifySongAnalysisProject/README.md

 ## In 2017, What is the Impact on Streams of Artists following their Deaths?
 * The analysis for this question is in the [2017 Artist Deaths](2017DailyUSDF.ipynb) notebook.
-* @Adam - please write up some findings in this bullet format - 4 or 5 bullets to sumarize the whole Q
+* @Adam - please write up some findings in this bullet format - 4 or 5 bullets to summarize the whole Q